ccorcos/electron-architecture/README.md

 - app should be the container for the state/dispatch loop.
 - plugins should implement and manage the side-effects.

-Demonstrated a basic state machine architecture with all side-effects implemented as plugins.
+Here we've demonstrated a basic state machine architecture with all side-effects implemented as plugins.

 ```ts
 class App<State, Action> {